Introduction

 Boosting the efficacy of Mass Spectrometry sample preparation

 Sample preparation is a key step in mass spectrometry that can have a substantial impact on the quality and consistency of the results.
 I.DOT automates the accurate transfer of samples and reagents onto the mass spectrometry target, hence expediting the sample preparation workflow (Berkel et al, 2017 Furtwängler et al., 2022).
-Its non-contact dispensing reduces the possibility of cross-contamination, resulting in accurate and reproducible findings even with small sample amounts.
+It’s non-contact dispensing reduces the possibility of cross-contamination, resulting in accurate and reproducible findings even with small sample amounts.
 Furthermore, I.DOT's high-throughput capabilities allow researchers to handle large numbers of samples quickly, hence accelerating up data acquisition and analysis.

 Improving Quantitative Analysis